 Under Delaware law, amendments to the certificate of incorporation require the affirmative vote of the holders of a majority of the outstanding shares entitled to vote on that matter (unless the certificate of incorporation provides for a greater vote).
 In addition, the holders of the outstanding shares of a class are entitled to vote as a class on any amendment to the certificate of incorporation, whether or not they are entitled to vote on that matter by the certificate of incorporation, if the amendment would increase or decrease the aggregate number of authorized shares of the class, increase or decrease the par value of the shares of the class or alter or change the power, preferences or special rights of the class so as to affect them adversely.
-The new XOMA Delaware certificate of incorporation, however, provides that, subject to the rights of the holders of any series of preferred stock, the number of authorized shares of preferred stock may be increased or decreased of the total below the number of shares thereof then outstanding) without the vote of any series of preferred stock, voting separately as a class.
-Further, pursuant to the new XOMA Delaware certificate of incorporation, the holders of such affected series are entitled, either separately or together with the holders of one or more outstanding series of preferred stock if the holders of such affected series are entitled, either separately or together with the holders of such affected series are entitled, either separately or together with the holders of such affected series are entitled, either separately or together with the holders of such affected series are entitled, either separately or together with the holders of such affected series are entitled, either separately or together with the holders of such affected series are entitled, either separate class pursuant to the new certificate of incorporation that alters or changes the powers, preferences, rights or other terms of one or more outstanding series of preferred stock, to vote there
+The new XOMA Delaware certificate of incorporation, however, provides that, subject to the rights of the holders of any series of preferred stock, the number of authorized shares of preferred stock may be increased or decreased (but not below the number of shares thereof then outstanding) without the vote of any series of preferred stock, voting separately as a class.
+Further, pursuant to the new XOMA Delaware certificate of incorporation, the holders of common stock, as such, shall not be entitled to vote on any amendment of the new certificate of incorporation that alters or changes the powers, preferences, rights or other terms of one or more outstanding series of preferred stock if the holders of such affected series are entitled, either separately or together with the holders of one or more other series of preferred stock, to vote thereon as a separate class pursuant to the new certificate of incorporation or pursuant to the DGCL as then in effect.
+Delaware law provides that the creation or issuance of shares ranking equally with existing shares will not, unless expressly provided by the terms of issue of those shares, vary the rights attached to existing shares.
+In addition, the creation or issuance of preferred stock ranking prior to common stock will not b